anthibo/instabug-chat-system/Readme.md

 4. **RabbitMQ**: Acts as a message broker to facilitate communication between services.
 5. **Sidekiq**: Processes background and queueing jobs for updating statistics and chat creation.
 6. **Elasticsearch**: Used for indexing and searching messages.
-7. **Redis**: For storing Sidekiq metadata and for caching chats and messages numbers.
+7. **Redis**: For storing Sidekiq metadata and caching chats and messages numbers.
 8. **RDBMS (MySQL)**: Stores relational data related to chat messages and users.

 ### System Architecture Diagram